Ronald Reagan: California governorship (1967–1975)

-Brown spent much of California's funds on new programs, prompting them to use accrual accounting to avoid raising taxes.
-Consequently, it generated a larger deficit, and Reagan would call for reduced government spending and tax hikes to balance the budget.
+Brown had spent much of California's funds on new programs, prompting them to use accrual accounting to avoid raising taxes.
+Consequently, it generated a larger deficit, and Reagan called for reduced government spending and tax hikes to balance the budget.
 He worked with Jesse M. Unruh on securing tax increases and promising future property tax cuts.
 This caused some conservatives to accuse Reagan of betraying his principles.
 As a result, taxes on sales, banks, corporate profits, inheritances, liquor, and cigarettes jumped.
-Kevin Starr states, Reagan "gave Californians the biggest tax hike in their history—and got away with it."
+Kevin Starr states Reagan "gave Californians the biggest tax hike in their history—and got away with it".
 In the 1970 gubernatorial election, Unruh used Reagan's tax policy against him, saying it disproportionally favored the wealthy.
 Reagan countered that he was still committed to reducing property taxes.
 By 1973, the budget had a surplus, which Reagan preferred "to give back to the people".

-Reagan reacted to the Black Panther Party's strategy of copwatching by signing the Mulford Act in 1967 to prohibit the public carrying of firearms.
-On May 2, before the act was passed, 26 Panthers were arrested after interrupting a debate on the bill in the California State Capitol.
+In 1967, Reagan reacted to the Black Panther Party's strategy of copwatching by signing the Mulford Act to prohibit the public carrying of firearms.
 The act was California's most restrictive piece of gun control legislation, with critics saying that it was "overreacting to the political activism of organizations such as the Black Panthers".
-Reagan also approved additional legislation for a waiting period of fifteen days as a "cooling-off" period for handgun buyers so that they would not purchase weapons in the heat of the moment and could think about their future actions.
-Although the Panthers gained national attention, their membership barely grew.
 The act marked the beginning of both modern legislation and public attitude studies on gun control.
+Reagan also signed the 1967 Therapeutic Abortion Act that allowed abortions in the cases of rape and incest when a doctor determined the birth would impair the physical or mental health of the mother.
+He later expressed regret over signing it, saying that he was unaware of the mental health provision.
+He believed that doctors were interpreting the provision loosely, resulting in more abortions.

 After Reagan won the 1966 election, he and his advisors planned a run in the 1968 Republican presidential primaries.
 He ran as an unofficial candidate to cut into Nixon's southern support and be a compromise candidate if there were to be a brokered convention.
 He won California's delegates, but Nixon secured enough delegates for the nomination.